hapijs/hapi/docs/style.md

   ```

   - Segment
-    - Provides narrative for the following code section (more than one line of code, with or without line breaks)
+    - Provides narrative for the following code section (one or more lines of code, with or without line breaks)
     - One or more lines of comments
-    - One newline before and one after comments block
+    - One empty line before and one after comments block
   ```javascript
   function execute() {